by Laura Dolgy (see bio below)

 Organic Aloe Vera Skin Soothing Spray

 If you haven’t tried soothing your psoriasis with aloe vera, then you should definitely start!
 Not only is aloe vera great for relieving itchiness, but it is also a refreshing and cooling treatment.
+No wonder it’s in our list of the best natural remedies for psoriasis!
 Looking for the absolutely most natural option, pick up an aloe vera plant at a local flower shop.
 But if that’s not an option, try this Organic Aloe Vera Skin Soothing Spray which is perfect for relieving itchy body psoriasis.
 Its non-greasy formula makes for a great scalp spray too.

 To further beat the itch, try popping this spray into the refrigerator overnight.
 It will feel great on your scaly, itchy skin!